functorz-tech/momen_doc/data/variable.md

 description: >-
   Learn how to use variables in Momen, including the definition, assignment, and referencing methods of global variables and page variables.
-Through illustrated  examples, clearly explain the scope and
+Through illustrated examples, clearly explain the scope and usage.
 ---

 # Variable